 Nearly any 2-way radio will let you set a “privacy code” or “interference eliminator code” with each frequency (aka channel).
 These are simply subaudible tones known as CTCSS tones.
 The idea is your radio will only let you hear transmissions that include the code.
 This works fairly well, but can be of limited usefulness if someone else nearby of with high power is transmitting on your chosen frequency, as you’ll still get “stepped on” and momentarily be unable to transmit or receive despite the use of privacy codes.
 Remember this glitch if you’re using your radio in places where radio use is heavy, such as ski resorts.
-Solution is to simply turn off all privacy codes, then switch channels till you find one that’s being used less.
-Communicate use of that channel to your friends, turn a privacy code back on, and you should be set.
+Solution is to simply turn off all privacy codes, then switch channels (or scan, if your rig has that option) till you find one that’s being used less.
+Communicate use of that channel to your friends, set a mutual privacy, and you’re good to go.

 Note that beyond the blister pack models, FRS/GMRS radios of ostensibly better quality and more power can be had.
 While some of these might be worth considering, we’ve found the blister pack units to work so well we see little need to spend more money.
 If nothing else, we like the feeling of using a radio that’s inexpensive enough to not worry about dropping or loosing.